untitled

 The whole community has known for a decade that AVCO is involved in defense work.
 It required a singularly detached individual to avoid the acquisition of any particle of such knowledge until he had been employed for more than a year by that employer.
 Such detachment may be a desirable philosophical attribute, but it can win no unemployment benefits prizes in our modern industrial economy.
 Had the claimant found out about the nature of the work and quit AVCO within several months, then his religious scruples would have constituted sufficient work-connected cause.
 However, he did not do this, and must be denied benefits ... .

-However, the disability classification was lifted in 1959, and Dale DeRemer re-started his quest for classification as a "conscientous objector".
-The specifics are unclear, but in 1961, DeRemer was possibly granted "conscientous objector" status, but then objected even to being assigned to "non-combatant" service, to which "conscientous objectors" were routinely assigned as an alternative to regular military assignment.
-Apparently, after DeRemer even refused to comply with his "conscientous objector" status requirements, in September 1963, DeRemer was tried, convicted and sentenced to two years' imprisonment by the Minnesota USDC.
+However, the disability classification was lifted in 1959, and Dale DeRemer re-started his quest for classification as a "conscientious objector".
+The specifics are unclear, but in 1961, DeRemer was possibly granted "conscientious objector" status, but then objected even to being assigned to "non-combatant" service, to which "conscientious objectors" were routinely assigned as an alternative to regular military assignment.
+Apparently, after DeRemer even refused to comply with his "conscientious objector" status requirements, in September 1963, DeRemer was tried, convicted and sentenced to two years' imprisonment by the Minnesota USDC.
 On DeRemer's appeal, the USCA affirmed.

 What is so interesting about this Jehovah's Witness court case, other than the fact that it was one of the longest running draft cases, was that all during this case DeRemer was employed by Northern Ordnance, Inc., a known military defense contractor, which worked almost exclusively for the U.S. Navy.